scrasmussen/IAP_cas-esm2_collab/README.md

 # IAP_cas-esm2
 This repository contains the model source code and scripts for the IAP CCPP project.
-The initial code commit is based on tarfiles received in early 2020 by Lulin from IAP.
+The initial code commit is based on tarfiles received in early 2020 by Lulin from Institute of Atmospheric Physics (IAP).

 ## Resources
 - [Description and Climate Simulation Performance of CAS-ESM Version 2](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2020MS002210) paper